Supervised Graph Contrastive Learning for Gene Regulatory Networks: Method

-Using these probability distributions, substituting the reference model $p_\phi(b|a)$ and the target model $q_\phi(b|a)$ into the formulation of contrastive learning in (\ref{Eq:Loss_I-CON}) yields the loss function for augmentation operations:
+Using these probability distributions, substituting the reference model $p_\phi(b|a)$ and the learned model $q_\phi(b|a)$ into the formulation of contrastive learning in (\ref{Eq:Loss_I-CON}) yields the loss function for augmentation operations:

-Minimizing this loss reduces the discrepancy in embedding distributions between the artificially augmented graphs and the biologically grounded knockdown graphs.
+Minimizing this loss reduces the discrepancy in embedding distributions between artificially augmented graphs and biologically grounded knockdown graphs.
 However, if both $p_\phi$ and $q_\phi$ are optimized simultaneously, the model may converge to a trivial solution.
-For instance, if the GNN outputs constant embeddings, both distributions become uniform and $\mathrm{Loss}_{\rm Aug}=0$.
+For example, if the GNN outputs constant embeddings, both distributions become uniform, and $\mathrm{Loss}_{\rm Aug}=0$.
 Thus, minimizing $\mathrm{Loss}_{\rm Aug}$ alone is insufficient for learning meaningful graph representations.

-To address this issue, here we first introduce a reference model $p_\phi(j,b|i,a)$ and a target model $q_\phi(j,b|i,a)$ that use conditional probabilities for each pair of node and augmentation $(i,a), (j,b)\in \mathcal{V}\times \mathcal{K}$.
+To address this issue, here we first introduce a reference model $p_\phi(j,b|i,a)$ and a learned model $q_\phi(j,b|i,a)$ that use conditional probabilities for each pair of nodes and augmentation $(i,a), (j,b)\in \mathcal{V}\times \mathcal{K}$.
 By substituting these into the contrastive learning formulation in (\ref{Eq:Loss_I-CON}), we derive the loss function of Supervised Graph Contrastive Learning:

-Furthermore, the following theorem shows that by assuming independence between nodes and augmentation operations in the reference distribution $p_\phi$, we can avoid the trivial solution:
+Since data augmentation affects the entire graph, we assume that the graph-level teacher distribution $p_\phi(b|a)$, which evaluates the similarity between augmentation operations, and the node-level teacher distribution $p(j|i)$, which evaluates node identity, are independent.
+This leads to the following theorem.

 \begin{theorem} Assuming $p_\phi(i,j,a,b) = p(i,j)p_\phi(a,b)$, then

 \end{theorem}